*Updated 9/12, in time for the release of NBA2K19*

 While publisher EA got absolutely smeared because of their pay-to-win loot boxes in Star Wars Battlefront 2, it did nothing to deter other publishers from removing microtransactions.
 In fact, it looks like it is only going to force publishers to be more transparent regarding the features included in their products.
 The real reason micro-transactions won’t be removed is because of the financial implications.
 There is simply too much money involved when included micro-transactions.

 In 3 days, Fortnite mobile made over 1 million dollars with cosmetic transactions.
 That is an incredible amount of revenue in such a short time.
 Fortnite is a free-to-play game that doesn’t feature in-game ads for those microtransactions.
 Which is vexing, because Shadow of War featured ads that would essential help unlock the end-game faster.
 Hopefully at some point consumers will become savvier to these questionable business practices.
-But honestly, if games are becoming more costly to produce, then it may be in the best interest of the publishers to increase the price instead of facing the scrutiny involved in including micro-transactions.
+But honestly, if games are becoming more costly to produce, then it may be in the best interest of the publishers to increase the price of the game instead of facing the scrutiny involved in including microtransactions.

 So, 6 months have passed since EA and WB games were heavily criticized, leading to those microtransactions being either temporarily or completely dropped from their respective titles.
 While these acts were met with trepidation from the community, some believed it was too little too late, there were those who believed that publishers would learn from these mistakes and make micro-transactions less prominent.
 Of course this positivity wouldn’t last as when publisher 2K, as it does every year, announces a new entry in their basketball series.